 2. Equus Bass 770

 Where to even begin with this one?
-If you’re looking for the ultimate retro muscle car, this is the way to go – if you have $250,000 to spare, that is.
-Custom-built luxury muscle car features design cues from the Mustangs, Camaros, Barracudas, GTO’s, Challengers, Chargers, and many other nameplates of old.
+If you’re looking for the ultimate retro muscle car, the Equus Bass is the way to go – if you have $250,000 to spare, that is.
+This custom-built luxury muscle car features design cues from the Mustangs (even the modern Ford Mustang Boss), Camaros, Barracudas, GTO’s, Challengers, Chargers, and many other nameplates of old.
 It also packs some major heat since GM’s 6.4L V8 LS9 helps it raise 640 hp and 605 lb-ft of torque.
 This should be enough for the top speed of 200 mph and 0 to 60 time of 3.4 seconds.

 1. Dodge Challenger SRT Hellcat

 And, here’s the unofficial winner of fastest modern muscle car competition.
-Like the SRT Hellcat Charger – the Hellcat Challenger too packs 707 hp and 650 lb-ft of torque thanks to a supercharged 6.2L HEMI V8 engine.
+Like the SRT Hellcat Charger – the Dodge Challenger Hellcat too packs 707 hp and 650 lb-ft of torque thanks to a supercharged 6.2L HEMI V8 engine.
 Top speed is estimated at 199 mph, while 0 to 60 time is close to the 3 second mark.
 Some sources state 3.4 seconds, but with the Challenger being slightly lighter than the Charger, we bet it’s pacier as well.
+Throw in the SCAT pack and your’re cooking on heat.

 Update January 5, 2018: